operasoftware/devopera/src/_extensions/acceptance-criteria.md

 - There should be no obvious bugs.
 - Values in `manifest.json` must be sound and valid.
 - Flash is not allowed.
-- We must be able to review the code in a reasonable manner.
-Therefore, the code shouldn’t be obfuscated.
-Binary code is not ok.
+- We must be able to review your code, so it can't be obfuscated or minified (this rule doesn't apply to third-party libraries, see other points below).
+If you do not want the code to be public, then please post a link where we can download the unobfuscated code, and please provide detailed instructions on how to produce the same obfuscated results.
+Please note that it's more labor-intensive for us and may be handled with a lower priority.
+- There must be no unused files.
+- There must be no redundant permissions requested or unnecessary manifest entries.
+- Well-known third-party libraries must be in a genuine and in an unchanged form.
+They should be acquired from the vendor's official website or a CDN.
+- These libraries must be regularly upgraded to their recent versions which contain no known security vulnerabilities.

 ## Monetization and data processing {#monetization}